RomainLITUD/conflict_resolution_dataset/README.md

 | `angle_end` | float | angle between the direction vectors of the two agents at the end time |
 | `start` | str | whether the two agents ran parallel (P), crossed (C), or ran opposite (O) to each other before reaching the conflict point |
 | `end` | str | whether the two agents ran parallel (P), crossed (C), or ran opposite (O) to each other after reaching the conflict point |
-<td colspan=3>[^1]Note that the first agent does not necessarily pass the conflict point first. <br />** We consider the start time as 5 seconds before the first-passing agent passed the conflict point, or the start of the record if the time before passing the conflict point is less than 5 seconds. <br />*** Similarly, the end time is 5 seconds after the second-passing vehicle passed the conflict point, or the end of the record if the time after passing the conflict point is less than 5 seconds.
+:* Note that the first agent does not necessarily pass the conflict point first. <br />** We consider the start time as 5 seconds before the first-passing agent passed the conflict point, or the start of the record if the time before passing the conflict point is less than 5 seconds. <br />*** Similarly, the end time is 5 seconds after the second-passing vehicle passed the conflict point, or the end of the record if the time after passing the conflict point is less than 5 seconds.

 One can use the following code to select data in different conditions:
 ````python